 3 Ways How to Cook Lobster Tail Perfectly Every Time!

-Lobster tail, the defacto standard for white tablecloth steakhouse staple menu items.
+Lobster tail, the defacto standard for white-tablecloth steakhouse staple menu items.
 Many AWG Private Chefs private dining clients orders this delicacy on the regular because it's something "fancy and hard to make at home".
 The truth of the matter is, cooking lobster tails at home is quick and very easy, and oh so tasty!

 Best Ways How to Cook Lobster Tail at Home Perfectly Every Time!

 Preparing lobster tails should never be a daunting task.
-The main mistakes that home cooks often make while making lobster at home is that they tend to overcook the poor lobster tail to death, resulting in tough, rubbery, and unappealing meat texture and flavor.
+The main mistake that home cooks often make while making lobster at home is that they tend to overcook the poor lobster tail to death, resulting in tough, rubbery, and unappealing meat texture and flavor.
 There are three primary preferred methods of cooking lobster tails that if followed precisely, will result in a perfect, tender, and tasty experience, every single time!

 Different Types of Lobster: